DisStreamChat/Website/CONTRIBUTING.md

-## Contributing to The DisTwitchChat
+## Contributing to The DisStreamChat

 Contributions to this repository encouraged!